Advent 1C

 • Author: Paul w/ help from Silvanus (Silas from Acts) and Timothy

-• Gentile congregation - While Acts 17 says Paul stopped at the synagogue-there is no archaeological or historical evidence that there was a synagogue on Thessalonians (Abraham Smith, NIB v.
+• Gentile congregation - While Acts 17 says Paul stopped at the synagogue-there is no archeological or historical evidence that there was a synagogue on Thessalonians (Abraham Smith, NIB v.
 12, p.682)

 • Stability of congregation - not built on an established faith community